Suez Canal is blocked: How one ship has disrupted global trade

 Officials at the Suez Canal are hoping the Ever Given is refloated on a timescale closer to the 2017 Japanese vessel than the 2016 CSCL Indian Ocean.

-"If on the other hand, the Suez Canal remains blocked for another three-to-five days, then this will start to have very serious global ramifications."
+"If... the Suez Canal remains blocked for another three-to-five days," Sea-Intelligence vice president of product and operations Niels Madsen told Reuters, "then this will start to have very serious global ramifications."

 Suez Canal memes are flowing, of course